dragonfly-science/dragonfly-website/content/work/nms-case-study/content.md

 Councils vary greatly in their resourcing and number of applications – from Auckland to Chatham Islands – so the new system had to work right across the range.

 A multi-sheet spreadsheet is sent to every council each year.
-The new process feeds the data from the spreadsheets into the NMS via a series of standardisations, sense checks and verifications.
+The new process feeds the data from the spreadsheets into the National Monitoring System (NMS) via a series of standardisations, sense checks and verifications.
 The ministry then releases the collated data, which provides a national view of the year’s consenting and resource management activity.

 ##Custom build for flexibility